Animal & Veterinary

 Only food from GE animals that is safe to eat will be permitted into the food supply.

 The FDA guidance is a critical step along the regulatory pathway to ensure that GE animals and the products derived from them will be safe.
-Depending on the animal species and intended use, FDA will coordinate with other federal departments and agencies, such as the U.S. Department of Agriculture and the Environmental Protection Agency, in regulating GE animals.
+Depending on the animal species and intended use, FDA will coordinate with other federal departments and agencies, such as the U.S. Department of Agriculture, Centers for Disease Control and Prevention, and the Environmental Protection Agency, in regulating GE animals.